Patience x (Self Compassion + Self Acceptance) = Self Love

 I grew up spending years exercising and lifting weights at the gym.
 After enduring a toe injury while practicing Brazilian Jiu Jitsu, I decided to take a yoga class.
 I mainly went because I wanted to be a bit more flexible.

-I started practicing yoga at Yoga To The People in San Francisco, California.
+I started practicing yoga in San Francisco, California.
 I practiced 4-5 times a week and after 3 months, I started noticing the physical benefits.
 I could touch my toes.
 I could twist my body.
 I was able to be strong holding Warrior Poses.

 After 5 months, I started noticing the mental benefits.
 By leveraging the endorphins in my brain, I started to feel happy and calmer throughout the day.
 I was even getting better sleep!